mingsongli/deepDA/README.md

 * **LMR_DA.py**

-> DA core code; borrowed from LMR project by G. J. Hakim with code borrowed from L. Madaus
+> DA core code borrowed from the LMR project by G. J. Hakim, with additional code by L. Madaus

 * **modules_nc.py**

-> Functions useful for the prior
+> Functions useful for working with the prior data

 ### misc/
 * **deepda_pyenv.yml**